pipe2442/phaser-rpg-javascript/README.md

 2. To Attack = Space Bar (Keyboard)

 ## Design Process
 This game was designed on an initial, quite complex, webpack configuration specific for Phaser3.
 This allowed me to investigate Phaser and its tools from a specific perspective.
-The entire map was built with Tiled on a 32 x 32 collection of squares.
-The map then has been exported as a json file and used for placing chests, and monsters at random positions.
+The entire game was build based on phaser [making your first game tutorial](https://phaser.io/tutorials/making-your-first-phaser-3-game/part1) and [Zenva How to Create a Turn-Based RPG in Phaser 3](https://gamedevacademy.org/how-to-create-a-turn-based-rpg-game-in-phaser-3-part-1/) tutorials.

 The player can move around the map and jump using the arrow keys.
 The idea is to get as many rupees as possible to get the most points, each time the player gets touched by the enemy he will be spawned at a different scenario and a battle between the player and 2 dragons will begin.